 The fact that digital books are pirated easily does not mean that paperbacks are exempt from this.
 The concept of piracy originally started from paperbacks, which were flooding the market.
 It was almost impossible to separate the wheat from the chaff where books were concerned, and the entire rackets rampantly worked because they had takers. 👍 Related: Confused Where To Read Books For Free Online?
 Check These! 📚

 How Does Piracy Work With Physical Books?

 Trade paperbacks are the ones released by publishers mainly for the initial run as an alternative option for the more expensive hardcovers.
 These books are sold at a third or maximum of half the price of the hardcover books.
 Once the book gets a great response and the demand for it increases, publishers usually release a much cheaper version called the mass-market paperback books, which are mainly for reading and not for collections.

 With the presence of mass-market paperbacks, which are smaller in size (usually pocket dimensions) with extra pages to compensate for the reduced length and width, it became common for readers to expect – or sometimes even wait for – the cheaper versions to arrive in the market.
-The only detriment to this being the availability of cheap imitations; the pirated books.
-When aided by the consumerist needs to get their hands on a physical copy of a book but is unable to shell out extra money, the menace called piracy keeps growing.
+The only detriment to this is the availability of cheap imitations – pirated books.
+When aided by the consumerist who needs to get their hands on a physical copy of a book but is unable to shell out extra money, the menace called piracy keeps growing.